-- We have utilised an independent actuary to report to us on the methodology and assumptions that underpin the calculation of the provision and the accuracy of the calculation itself. - We have obtained and reviewed the actuarial reports prepared by the Society's actuary and our reviewing actuary and ensured that all relevant judgements and estimates have been considered in forming our opinion. - We have reviewed and assessed changes to the assumptions used in the technical provisions to ensure these are reasonable and in line with acceptable parameters. - We have substantively tested data provided to managements actuary and also to our reviewing actuary to ensure that this is agreed to the underlying policy data. - We agreed a sample of data for new members to the policy admin system to ensure that this had been correctly entered.
+- We have utilised an independent actuary to report to us on the methodology and assumptions underpinning the calculation of the provision and the accuracy of the calculation itself. - We have reviewed and confirmed the independence and expertise of our and the Society's actuarial experts. - We have obtained and reviewed the actuarial reports prepared by the Society's actuary and our reviewing actuary and checked that all relevant judgements and estimates in the Society's calculation have been considered and appropriately challenged in forming our opinion. - We have reviewed and assessed changes to the assumptions used in the technical provisions to check these are reasonable and in line with acceptable parameters based on our independent actuary's assessment. - We have agreed source data provided to management's actuary and to our reviewing actuary to the underlying policy data to check that calculations are based on accurate information. - We agreed a sample of data for new members to the policy admin system to check that the underlying policy data had been correctly entered.